-PRE-REQ.'S: BIOB50H & BIOB51H

-EXCLUSIONS: EEB322H, (ZOO322H), (BGYC54H)

-NOTE: If, when BIOC54H begins, you have not already passed the pre-required courses (or if you have passed an excluded course), you WILL be removed from BIOC54H unless special arrangements have been made with the instructor.
+PRE-REQ.'S: BIOB50H & BIOB51H EXCLUSIONS: EEB322H, (ZOO322H), (BGYC54H) NOTE: If, when BIOC54H begins, you have not already passed the pre-required courses (or if you have passed an excluded course), you WILL be removed from BIOC54H.

 COURSE OVERVIEW:

 This course is concerned with the relationship between the behaviour of animals, as it contributes to their survival and reproduction, in light of evolutionary theory.
 Approaches to the study of animal behaviour, as demonstrated by examples from the scientific research community, are also integrated.